-Designed for students whose first language is not English, this course will emphasize the oral/aural language skills required for success in graduate work.
-It will provide students the opportunity to hone their speaking and listening skills through group discussions, presentations, and targeted practice in pronunciation, stress, and intonation through the reading of poetry and tongue twisters.
-The course may be particularly beneficial to those with teaching responsibilities at BC.
-Non-credit and offered free of charge by GSAS to its students during the fall semester.
-Students who enroll in the course are expected to attend all classes throughout the semester.
-Lynne Anderson ENGL7701 English Language Training for Graduate Level Students: Focus on Writing (Spring: 0) Department permission is required.
+Designed for graduate students whose first language is not English, this course will emphasize the speech and presentation skills required for success in graduate work.
+Students will hone their speaking and listening skills through group discussions, presentations, and targeted practice in pronunciation, stress, and intonation through the reading of poetry, tongue twisters, and shadow talking exercises.
+Participants will gain practice in leading discussions and explore effective teaching practices to fulfill Teaching Assistantship responsibilities.
+Students who enroll in the course are expected to attend all classes and complete short writing assignments weekly.
+Lynne Anderson ENGL7701 English Language Training for Graduate Level Students: Focus on Writing (Spring: 0) Prerequisite: Department permission required.